GearHost/Docs/docs/configure-web-app.md

-# CloudSite - Configure menu
+# CloudSite - Configure Menu
 In this article we go over the basic configurations you can enable on your CloudSite.
 This great feature allows each CloudSite to be individually customized and run on their own custom environment separately!

 ## General Settings